 Insure Early

-Getting cover while your Bengal is young and healthy means fewer pre-existing condition exclusions.
-HCM can develop at any age, and patellar luxation may present from young adulthood, so insuring your kitten early is worth considering.
+Arranging cover while your Bengal is young and healthy means fewer pre-existing condition exclusions.
+HCM and PRA-b can develop at various ages, so early cover is worth considering.

 2